comaniac/incubator-tvm-site/_posts/2020-07-15-how-to-bring-your-own-codegen-to-tvm.md

 }
 ```

 The `Init` function is in charge of building the DNNL engine by interpreting the JSON graph string (see [L93](https://github.com/apache/incubator-tvm/blob/8a0249cd4d12a2eb1a4e7a692a9265bc63fec5c8/src/runtime/contrib/dnnl/dnnl_json_runtime.cc#L93) for `BuildEngine`), and filling the constant weights to the corresponding data entry buffers (the `SetupConstant` is implemented in the JSON runtime base class so you only need to invoke it in `Init`).
-Note that this function will be called only once even we run multiple times of inferences.
+Note that this function will be called only once even we run multiple inferences.

 Next, the `Run` function ([L64](https://github.com/apache/incubator-tvm/blob/8a0249cd4d12a2eb1a4e7a692a9265bc63fec5c8/src/runtime/contrib/dnnl/dnnl_json_runtime.cc#L64)) first writes the input tensors, which may come from user inputs or constant weights, to the corresponding DNNL memory buffers we initialized when building the DNNL engine.
 Then launch the DNNL engine to execute the JSON graph.
 Finally, it writes the DNNL output memory buffers back to the corresponding output tensors.

-Since the rest implementation in DNNL JSON runtime are too DNNL specific to be dived into details in this post, we will stop here.
+Since the rest of the implementation in DNNL JSON runtime are too DNNL specific to be dived into details in this post, we will stop here.
 We would like to emphasize that while the DNNL JSON runtime is a good reference to start with, your JSON runtime could be fully customized to fit your requirements.

 ## Bring DNNL to TVM: C Source Codegen
-Now let's implement the DNNL codegen that generates C source code which invokes DNNL APIs to execute the Relay graph.*Note that if you attempt to implement a codegen to generate other graph representation like in JSON format, you may want to read [Bring DNNL to TVM: JSON Codegen/Runtime](#bring-dnnl-to-tvm-json-codegenruntime) and skip this section.*
+Now let's implement the DNNL codegen that generates C source code which invokes DNNL APIs to execute the Relay graph.*Note that if you attempt to implement a codegen to generate other graph representations like in JSON format, you may want to read [Bring DNNL to TVM: JSON Codegen/Runtime](#bring-dnnl-to-tvm-json-codegenruntime) and skip this section.*

 To enable DNNL C source codegen in TVM to work on this example, please make sure DNNL is available on your machine, and build the TVM with `set(USE_DNNL_CODEGEN C_SRC)` in `config.cmake`.

 The DNNL codegen is implemented in [`src/relay/backend/contrib/dnnl/codegen.cc`](https://github.com/apache/incubator-tvm/blob/8a0249cd4d12a2eb1a4e7a692a9265bc63fec5c8/src/relay/backend/contrib/dnnl/codegen.cc).
-Since we implemented DNNL codegen in both forms in this file for illustration purpose, you could focus on the part **NOT** covered by `USE_JSON_RUNTIME` macro when tracing the code.
+Since we implemented DNNL codegen in both forms in this file for illustration purpose, you should focus on the part **NOT** covered by `USE_JSON_RUNTIME` macro when tracing the code.

 We first register the codegen with TVM registration API ([L510](https://github.com/apache/incubator-tvm/blob/8a0249cd4d12a2eb1a4e7a692a9265bc63fec5c8/src/relay/backend/contrib/dnnl/codegen.cc#L510)).
 This registration makes TVM compile engine dispatch the Relay function with `Compiler=<your codegen>`  to `relay.ext.<your codegen>`.
 Then we implement the entry function of the DNNL compiler ([L490](https://github.com/apache/incubator-tvm/blob/8a0249cd4d12a2eb1a4e7a692a9265bc63fec5c8/src/relay/backend/contrib/dnnl/codegen.cc#L490)):